At first glance, it’s hard to imagine William Read running afoul of Puritan justice. But his second wife, Ruth Read

 In Boston, William established his tailor’s shop and the couple steadily continued having children until Susannah died in 1653 in Boston.
 Scarcely six months later, William remarried.

 William then married Ruth Crooke, a widow some 20 years younger than he.
-Ruth and William had eleven more children through 1669, when she returned to England ostensibly to visit family.
+Ruth and William had 11 more children through 1669, when she returned to England ostensibly to visit family.

-When Ruth returned in 1673, she had a surprise for William: A two-year-old baby.
-The baby, she told William, was John Rogers, whom she had adopted from his father, also John Rogers.
-But the story soon began unraveling as witnesses came forward with a different story to tell.
+When Ruth Read returned in 1673, she had a surprise for William: A two-year-old baby.
+She told William she named the baby John Rogers, whom she had adopted from his father, also John Rogers.
+But the story soon began unraveling as witnesses came forward with a different story.

-In England, Ruth had been known as Rebekah Rogers, married to a John Rogers (also sometimes known as Timothy).
-The two married and presented young John as their son.
+In England, people knew Ruth as Rebekah Rogers, wife of John Rogers (also sometimes known as Timothy).
+The two had married and presented young John as their son.

 What’s more, not only was Rebekah actually Ruth, but John/Timothy wasn’t actually John.
 He was Augustin Lyndon, a Boston shipwright.

 Job Laine testified that Ruth Read had confessed to him that she had lived with Lyndon as his wife, and that they had a child together.
 Roger Judson testified that he had witnessed Ruth and Augustin engaged in inappropriate behavior.
 And Jeremiah Cushing testified that Augustin Lyndon was, in fact, the same man as John Rogers.

 To make matters worse, letters between Ruth and Augustin revealed the true nature of their relationship.